gaultier/blog/how_should_your_mutex_be_named.md

 But I paused for a second: What should the mutex be named?
 I usually use the `xxxMtx` convention.

 To avoid a sterile 'you vs me' debate, I thought: What do other people do?
-What naming convention does the Go project use, if any?
+What naming convention does the Go standard library use, if any?

 And more generally, what is the best way to find out what naming conventions are used in a project?
 Since I just started a new job, it's a prevalent question which will come again and again.
 Thus, I need a good tool to find the answers quickly.